Gimme the Good Earth III

 Even though it was pumping pavement for 12 miles, not my favorite, the views made it all well worth it.

-Eventually into Kennedy Meadow Resort/Ranch, where I got a loooong hot shower laundry, supplies, beer, burger, a prime rib dinner and new earbuds for the ipod, My Last resupply till end at Yosemite Valley.
-Sharing coffee and some rather tall tales out in the back with one of the wranglers.
+Eventually into Kennedy Meadow Resort/Ranch, where I got a loooong hot shower laundry, supplies, beer, burger, a prime rib dinner and new earbuds for the ipod,

 Got offered to stay the night in the bunkhouse for free but opt to just crash off in the forest under the stars, much better.
-Next day followed the Middle Fork Stanislaus River back into the Wilderness.